GeorgeSG/vscode-open-related-files/README.md

 ```

 **`openRelatedFiles.withExtension`**
-  - define your own custom shorctuts for a specific extension.
+  - Define your own custom shorctuts for a specific extension.
-  - directly opens the related file with the specified extension if such file exists.
+  - Directly opens the related file with the specified extension if such file exists.
+  - No default shortcut provided.

+Example:
 ```
 {
   "key": "alt+cmd+c",